CIF Parser¶

 small molecule or inorganic CIF files,

-and monomer/ligand cif files as used for macromolecular restraints
+monomer/ligand files used to supplement macromolecular coordinates.

 What are STAR, CIF, DDL, mmCIF?¶